locdo-freelancer/hackathon-vpb-onebillion/backend/BACKEND_ARCHITECTURE.md

 ✅ **NEW**: Threat indicator blocking and enrichment
 ✅ **NEW**: Bulk operations for efficiency
 ✅ **NEW**: Advanced filtering and statistics
+✅ **NEW**: Enhanced remediation action tracking with progress and effectiveness ✅ **NEW**: Real-time security metrics with threshold-based alerting ✅ **NEW**: Multi-source notification system with priority routing ✅ **NEW**: Cross-reference tracking between incidents, threats, and vulnerabilities ✅ **NEW**: Cost estimation and ROI tracking for remediation actions ✅ **NEW**: Time-series data collection for trend analysis ✅ **NEW**: Automated alert level calculation based on configurable thresholds ✅ **NEW**: Multi-channel notification delivery (in-app, email, SMS, webhook, Slack) ✅ **NEW**: Expiration management with automatic cleanup ✅ **NEW**: Comprehensive analytics and reporting capabilities

 ## � Frontend Integration